elucian/bee/syntax/structure.md

 |$pro_mod  | N/A        | Program modules home       |
 |$pro_log  | N/A        | Reporting folder           |

+### Configuration
+One application can load system constants from a configuration file.
+These are stored as "name:value" pairs of strings.
+Some system constants can be derived from environment variables.
+These are defined implicit in Bee runtime environment.

+Configuration file can be used by the compiler.
+This is called "compile-time" configuration file.
+Other configuration files are specific to a particular session.
+These are called "run-time" configuration files.
+There is no difference between the two except the file name and the values.

+### Driver
+There is one single driver file for one application.
+This file has #module.role = "driver".
+You can interrogate any of module attributes using comparison operators.
+A driver has the role to lead the application main functionality.

+A driver can define global variables, application menu and can connect to a database.
+When a driver is terminated the application stop.
+Usually a driver terminate with keyword: _over_ or _halt_.

-## Aspect
+### Aspect
-One aspect is a project file usually located in _"src"_ folder that can be executed from driver.
-A driver can _play_ an aspect with parameters and capture results.
+One aspect is a module located in _"src"_ folder.
+A driver can _play_ an aspect with parameters and capture the results after driver execution.
 An application architect can separate system concerns in multiple aspects.

+**execution**
+Aspects can not be executed in parallel but sequential.
+We consider that aspects are depending on each other to be executed in order like a process.
+If one aspect fail to execute the application should analyze the error and continue or terminate the driver execution.

 **notes:**
 * One aspect can accept parameters;